nassim124/TAAJAxRS/README.md

 to insert a Person
 > curl -H "Content-Type: application/json" -X POST -d '{"name":"test","firstName":"t"}' http://localhost:8080/status/person

+You can import this maven project in your favorite IDE.

 # Task 1

 Using this example, merge your business layer and create the restservices using the follwing project.